-Learn how to make Coconut Whipped Cream with my quick tutorial.
+Learn how to make Coconut Whipped Cream with this step by step tutorial.
 This sweet, vegan whipped cream is sure to please.

 After enjoying my fruit cup, I had to find out how to make coconut whipped cream.
 So, I turn to one of my best friends, Google.
 There are tons of recipes out there for coconut whipped cream so I didn’t invent this stuff.
 But in case you land on my site before the others, I want to pass the goodness on to you.
 So here ya go!

 - 1 cold metal mixing bowl

 - 1 cold whisk or set of beaters